-- a.
-Communications to team members with respect to the prevention of Covid-19 transmission is posted on the Health and Safety communications bulleting board(s) in the workplace and in communication books; workers are responsible to read and understand such communications. - b.
+a.
+Communications to team members with respect to the prevention of Covid-19 transmission is posted on the Health and Safety communications bulleting board(s) in the workplace and in communication books; workers are responsible to read and understand such communications.

+- b.
 From time to time, through daily huddles and department meetings, supervisors and managers are to communicate to team members and remind them of the safety protocols put in place to prevent the transmission of Covid-19.
 Any such "Town Hall" meetings must be arranged to ensure the appropriate 2 metre physical distancing. - c.
 In the event that the company is notified of a Positive case of Covid-19 by a team member, customer, supplier or other person that has been in the workplace, all team members potentially affected by that notification will be provided with appropriate information and directions according to the guidance of the local Health Authority.
 In all cases, the company will comply with all Privacy Laws and will provide information to the best of its ability, in compliance with the directions of the Health Authority and respecting all applicable Privacy Laws. - d.
-The Health and Safety Committee) has a responsibility to review and advise the employer and workers on safety plans, protocols and measures relating to the safety of the workplace and is consulted on and contributes to the Covid-19 Safety Plan, which may be revised or updated from time to time as necessary.
+The Health and Safety Committee) has a responsibility to review and advise the employer and workers on safety plans, protocols and measures relating to the safety of the workplace and is consulted on and contributes to the Covid-19 Safety Plan, which may be revised or updated from time to time as necessary. - e.
+Signage is posted near entrances informing customers not to enter the store if they are exhibiting symptoms of COVID-19.